Azure/Industrial-IoT/docs/tutorials/tut-discover-assets.md

    ![Discovery](../media/eng-tool-discovery.png)

 2. You can turn on and off network scanning, by clicking the checkbox next to the Scan Status (*On/Off*).
-Choose the discoverer whose identifier starts with "linux" and turn scanning on.
+Choose the discoverer whose identifier starts with "win" and turn scanning on.

    ![Scan on](../media/eng-tool-discovery-on.png)